What is External Beam Radiation Therapy for Prostate Cancer?

-In many cases, higher PSA levels are detected even after radical prostatectomy, which suggest incomplete removal of prostate tumour.
+In many cases, higher PSA levels are detected even after Radical prostatectomy, which suggests incomplete removal of prostate tumor.
 Adjunctive EBRT is applied in such cases.
-American Society of Therapeutic Radiation Oncology suggest that post-operative EBRT reduces the PSA levels by 70% and therefore provides more effective destruction of prostate tumour.
+American Society of Therapeutic Radiation Oncology suggest that post-operative EBRT reduces the PSA levels by 70% and therefore provides more effective destruction of prostate tumor.

-- Bowel disturbances: Irritation and damage caused to intestine and rectum by radiations leads to development of medical condition called proctitis.
+- Bowel disturbances: Irritation and damage caused to intestine and rectum by radiations lead to development of medical condition called Proctitis.
 The condition is characterised by frequent diarrhoea, bloody stool, stool leakage, and incontinence of gas.

-- Erectile dysfunction and Impotence: Erection problems and impotence gradually develops over years after EBRT.
+- Erectile dysfunction and Impotence: Erection problems and impotence gradually develop over years after EBRT.